 Without those scaffolds, I would have to invest a lot of time looking at each piece of writing and trying to assess what the author may want to do next.
 The scaffolding not only cuts down on teacher time, but gives the students the tools to solve their writer’s block independently.

 Ok, so we can all agree that scaffolding is a great tool for any class, even creative ones.
 But how can it be put in place when the assignment’s final products can vary so much?

-How to Use Scaffolding Techniques and Worksheets In a Creative Writing Class
+How to Use Scaffolding Techniques In a Creative Writing Class

 Ok, but how do we scaffold writing in class?
 What can we do to help our students not only, start, but persevere, finish a piece, and aim for even better results next time?

 When I was a student, I hated outlines.
 They seemed like a dumb tool for people who couldn’t remember their ideas for very long.